Austin Gallery

 What we don't like

 Thick sherpa is cozy but heavier and bulkier than a thin flannel throw, so it stores a little larger.
-As a throw it is sized for one person or a shared lap, not a full bed.
+As a throw it is sized for one person or a shared lap, not a full bed, and at $59.99 it is the priciest throw here.

 Size